 Students interested in completing the requirements for certification and licensure in both audiology and speech-language pathology are expected to complete the requirements for certification and licensure in one professional area (either speech-language pathology or audiology) prior to completing the requirements in the other professional area.
 Following the completion of all of the requirements for graduation, certification, and licensure in one professional area, the student must petition the graduate committee for permission to continue graduate enrollment for the purpose of completing the requirements for certification and licensure in the other professional area.
 Marginal or unsatisfactory performance in coursework, practicum and/or comprehensive examinations will result in a rejection of the petition.
-If permission is granted, the student will be expected to complete all of the requirements necessary for certification and licensure in the other professional area.
-Students who hold a Master's Degree (or AuD), certification, and licensure in one professional area from another school and wish to return to school to complete the requirements for dual certification and licensure must apply to that degree program and will be expected to complete all of the requirements for certification and licensure in the other professional area.
+If permission is granted, the student will be expected to complete all of the requirements necessary for certification, and licensure in one professional area.
+Students who hold a Master's Degree (or AuD), certification, and licensure in one professional area from another school and wish to return to school to complete the requirements for dual certification and licensure in the other requirements for another school and wish to return to school to complete the requirements for dual certification and licensure in the other professional area from another school and wish to return to school to complete the requirements for dual certification and licensure in the other professional area from another school and wish to return to school to complete the requirements for dual certification and licensure in the other professional area from another school and wish to return to school to complete the requirements for dual certification and licensure in the other professional area.